 Why choose Mathematics at Dal?

 Studying mathematics provides a solid base for every scientific field.
 It's not just the numeracy you learn here that's applicable to so many intellectual pursuits.
-Our classes teach you how to think.
+Our courses teach you how to think.

 That's what mathematicians do.
 We learn to think by solving problems.
 Math majors practice problem solving constantly, says computer scientist Sageev Oore, one of our alumni.
 You learn how to make airtight arguments and look for every possible loophole in an argument.